Section Admissions Header

 Matriculation Policy

-Non-degree students are eligible to apply for matriculation (degree status) during the semester in which they meet the requirements for a change of status.
+Non-Degree students can apply for matriculation (degree status) during the semester in which they meet the requirements for a change of status.
 The change takes effect in the following semester.

 To obtain a non-degree to undergraduate degree status form, visit the Office of the Registrar's webpage.